 Apple’s domination of the European online music download market hasn’t been without growing pains, however.
 The company has faced hurdles with

-that would force download services like iTunes to open their Digital Rights Management (DRM) technology to makers of other digital music players; what’s more consumer ombudsmen in Norway, Denmark and Sweden
+legislation in France that would force download services like iTunes to open their Digital Rights Management (DRM) technology to makers of other digital music players; what’s more consumer ombudsmen in Norway, Denmark and Sweden

-that the iTunes Music Stores’ terms of service violate consumer laws in their countries.
+have complained that the iTunes Music Stores’ terms of service violate consumer laws in their countries.